CP1401/Practicals/prac_06/README.md

     print(style)  # This should be lungo
 ```

 Notice that we tested at least one of each style and some boundary conditions.
-(You could do more complete testing if
+You could do more complete testing if
-you want.)
+you want.

 **Now write a main program** that asks the user for the dose and yield, works out the brew ratio then uses your function
 to determine the coffee style.
-Remember that `main()` should always be your first function in any program file.
+Remember that **`main()` should always be your first function** in any program file.

 > [!NOTE]
 > `yield` is a Python statement keyword, so you can't use it as a variable.
 > As a rule, never use Python builtin words as variables, even if you're allowed to
 (e.g., `sum` and `print` are Python functions that it's possible to use as variable names... but don't!)

-Sample:
+Sample Output:

 ```
 Dose: 18
 Yield: 36
-1:2.0 is considered normale
+2.0 is considered normale
 ```

 How did you go?
 Got it?
 Use the examples above and the teaching in the lectures if you get stuck on anything.
 Ask for help if you still need more support.

 One more thing.
 In the BMI example program, we had a nice helpful function for getting a valid number.
-Copy and paste this into your program (near the bottom) and then use it (call it) when you get the dose and yield.
+Copy and paste this into your program (near the bottom) and then use it when you get the dose and yield.
 Use
 estimates of maximum/high values, like 100.
 Or alternatively, you could rewrite the function to not take/check the
 maximum.